byu-cs329/type-checking/Part_2.md

 ## PIT Mutation Analysis

-Analyze the fitness of the regression test suite using [PIT](http://pitest.org) for mutations analysis with the `STRONGER` group.
-The `pom.xml` is already configured for the PIT analysis.
-That analysis is run with `mvn test org.pitest:pitest-maven:mutationCoverage`.
+Analyze the fitness of the regression test suite created in the first requirement above using [PIT](http://pitest.org) for mutations analysis with the `STRONGER` group.
+The `pom.xml` is already configured for the `STRONGER` group, but it needs to be additionally configured with the target for mutation and the newly created test suite from first requirement above.
+Modify the `pom.xml` file to target the `TypeCheckBuilder` class, and any of its inner classes, for mutations, and also set the tests to use for the analysis to be only the test suite created from the first requirement above.

+That mutation analysis is run with `mvn test org.pitest:pitest-maven:mutationCoverage`.
 The report is in the `./target/pit-reports` directory organized by time-stamp.

 Add tests to kill all mutants or argue why a mutant cannot be killed.
 Clearly indicate where the explanations are located in the pull request.
-Note that the analysis covers everything in the `edu.byu.cs329.typechecker` package so additional tests for the `SymbolTableBuilder` may be required.

 ## What to turn in?